mcartagena/crud-api/README.md

 # crud-api
-This is a a little React app that creates, reads, updates, and deletes posts from the JSONPlaceholder REST API.
+This is a tiny React app that creates, reads, updates, and deletes posts from the JSONPlaceholder REST API.
 Based in the book of Carl Rippon React with Typescript 3.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).